-- Return spring side of the cylinder is vented to atmosphere – may allow the ingress of foreign matter, which may lead to malfunctioning and reducing the life of the cylinder
+Return spring side of the cylinder is vented to the atmosphere – may allow the ingress of foreign matter, which may lead to malfunctioning and reducing the life of the cylinder.

-- Slight reduction of thrust due to the opposing spring force
+A slight reduction of thrust due to the opposing spring force.

-Air pressure is applied alternatively to the opposite ends of the piston.
-Application of air pressure produces a thrust in the positive (push) stroke, and a thrust in the negative (pull) stroke.
+Air pressure is applied alternately to the opposite ends of the piston.
+Application of air pressure produces a thrust in the positive (push) stroke, and thrust in the negative (pull) stroke.

-Double acting cylinders, such as Parker's P1D Series, are the most widely used of all designs of linear actuators.
+Double-acting cylinders, such as Parker's P1F Series, are the most widely used of all designs of linear actuators.
 They account for approximately 95% of all cylinders used in pneumatic control circuits.

-- More extensive range of double acting cylinders than for single acting cylinders, giving many more options of bore and stroke sizes
+A more extensive range of double-acting cylinders than for single-acting cylinders, giving many more options of bore and stroke sizes.

-- Many variations on the basic double acting cylinder design
+Many variations are available on the basic double-acting cylinder design.

-- Air is a compressible medium – if a pneumatic cylinder is to be used as a feed cylinder, it has to be coupled to a hydraulic slave cylinder to give a constant feed
+Air is a compressible medium – if a pneumatic cylinder is to be used as a feed cylinder, it has to be coupled to a hydraulic slave cylinder to give a constant feed, and

 Discover the 6 steps to specifying linear actuators in our blog Know Your Pneumatics: Specifying Linear Actuators.